ThoughtWorks-AELab/ref_di_aws_auth0_bootstrap/readme.md

 * Execute the following commands
         $ chmod 700 .auth0
         $ . .auth0

-* Create an S3 bucket for your terraform remote config.
+* Create an S3 bucket in us-west-2 region for your terraform remote config.
 The name should be `reference-implementation-preproduction-$AUTH0_HOST.auth0.com` (using AUTH0\_HOST from the above document)

 ## Running